Atlas975/Notes/MediaCoding&Processing/Categorical_data_handeling.md

 ![[Pasted image 20231022155818.png|350|350]]

-- This has the advantage of having better similarity representation than one-hot but can also have the most common words dominate t
+- This has the advantage of having better similarity representation than one-hot but can also have the most common words dominate the count eg the,a,is
+- [[Term_frequency-inverse_document_frequency|TF-IDF]] is a common solution to this